MicrosoftDocs/customer-voice/cv-docs/create-multilingual-survey.md

 Default language is the language in which the survey is loaded if no explicit locale variable is passed or if the respondent is using the web browser in a language for which you have not added a translation.

-Let's assume, you use the Dynamics 365 Customer Voice application in English locale.
+Let's assume, you use the Dynamics 365 Customer Voice application in English.
 When you create a survey, English is set as the default language for the survey.
 However, a majority of your survey respondents are from France, so you can change the default language from English to French.

 > [!NOTE]
 > The survey gets loaded in the default language only as a last resort – in case if the user is using a browser language which is different from the available languages and if there is no explicit locale variable passed through the URL.